 WBTV reported, "Carver's attorney theorized Yarmolenko committed suicide, because the ribbon was tied in a bow around her neck, and there were no scratch marks on her neck from fighting.
 He also said there was no DNA found on her body."

 WSOC TV reported, "In their closing arguments on Friday morning, defense attorneys said Yarmolenko could have killed herself.
 'She could reach up and place (the cord) on her neck,' Phillips said."

-Viewers would surely have recoiled at the suggestion of suicide without also knowing more about the dark side of Yarmolenko's life, something that could have been legally risky for 20/20 to report without access to hard documentation of her previous suicide attempts and clinical treatment for anxiety and depression.
+Viewers would surely have recoiled at the suggestion of suicide without also knowing more about Yarmolenko's past, something that could have been legally risky for 20/20 to cover without access to hard documentation of her previous suicide attempts and clinical treatment for anxiety and depression.
 Another limiting factor for 20/20 was that both Carver and his current lawyer refer to Yarmolenko's death as a murder, which reduced opportunities to bring out the suicide theory.
 It is this author's understanding that the suicide theory is legally useless to Carver post-conviction because it was made available to the jury during his trial.
 Appellate Attorney Gordon Widenhouse also presented the suicide theory to the North Carolina Supreme Court on Carver's behalf in January 2013.
 Were Carver to be granted a new trial, then the suicide theory would again be useful in legal proceedings.

 Thanks to WBTV, The Charlotte Observer, WFAE 90.7 and ABC 20/20